r-bakes/r-bakes/README.md

 ###

-<p align="left">Cloud native engineer with a passion for building things with others and enjoys making games and learning about AI in his free time.
-Prior to shifting focus to engineering Riley served as a functional resource on several software projects.
-This has led to him being an engineer with strong communication and teaming skills.</p>
+<p align="left">Cloud native engineer with a passion for building things with others and enjoys making games and learning about AI in his free time.</p>